Enhancing Preference-based Linear Bandits via Human Response Time: Literature review

-In a similar vein, recently, \citet{shvartsmanresponse} parameterize the human utility function as a Gaussian process and propose a moment-matching-based Bayesian inference procedure to estimate the latent utility using both choices and response times.
-Unlike our work, their focus is solely on estimation, without addressing the bandit optimization aspect.
-Exploring how their estimation techniques could be integrated into bandit optimization is a promising direction for future research.
+Similarly to our approach, \citet{shvartsmanresponse} parameterize the human utility function as a Gaussian process and propose a moment-matching Bayesian inference method that uses both choices and response times to estimate latent utilities.
+Unlike our work, their focus is solely on estimation and does not address bandit optimization.
+Integrating their estimation techniques into bandit optimization presents an interesting avenue for future research.

 Another widely used BAM is the race model~\citep{usher2001time,brown2005ballistic}, which naturally extends to queries with more than two options.
-In race models, each option has its own accumulator, and the decision-making process ends when any accumulator reaches its threshold.
-BAMs can also capture human attention during the decision-making process.
-For example, the attentional-DDM~\citep{krajbich2010visual,krajbich2019accounting,yang2023dynamic} jointly models human choices, response times, and eye movements across various options or attributes in a query.
-Similarly, \citet{thomas2019gaze} introduce the gaze-weighted linear accumulator model to explore gaze bias effects at the trial level.
-To incorporate human learning effects, \citet{pedersen2017drift} integrate reinforcement learning (RL) with DDM to account for the drift's non-stationarity.
-In their work, the human uses RL to update their drift, while in our work, the AI agent uses RL to make decisions and interact with the human.

-BAMs have theoretical connections to human Bayesian RL models.
-For example, \citet{fudenberg2018speed} propose a model where humans face a fixed cost for spending additional time thinking and solve a Bayesian optimal stopping problem to balance this cost with the decision accuracy.
-Their work shows that this model is equivalent to a DDM with time-decaying boundaries.
+In race models, each option has its own accumulator, and the decision ends when any accumulator reaches its barrier.
+BAMs can also model human attention during decision-making.
+For example, the attentional-DDM~\citep{krajbich2010visual,krajbich2019accounting,yang2023dynamic} jointly models choices, response times, and eye movements across different options or attributes.
+Similarly, \citet{thomas2019gaze} introduce the gaze-weighted linear accumulator model to study gaze bias at the trial level.
+To incorporate learning effects, \citet{pedersen2017drift} combine reinforcement learning (RL) with DDM, where the human adjusts the drift through RL.
+In contrast, our work uses RL for AI decision-making when interacting with humans.
+BAMs also connect to Bayesian RL models of human cognition.
+For example, \citet{fudenberg2018speed} propose a model where humans balance decision accuracy and time cost, showing it is equivalent to a DDM with time-decaying boundaries.
 Neurophysiological evidence supports BAMs.
 For instance, EEG recordings demonstrate that neurons exhibit accumulation processes and decision thresholds~\citep{webb2019neural}.
 Additionally, diffusion processes have been used to model neural firing rates~\citep{ratcliff2016diffusion}.